Let’s face it.

 The best part is that FluentU always keeps track of your studies and suggests content and examples based on the words you’re learning.
 That means every user gets a 100% personalized experience!

 Watch Out!
-The 8 Best Chinese Movies on Netflix Right Now
+The 12 Best Chinese Movies on Netflix in 2020 (Plus 3 Bonus Movies)

 In making this selection, great care has been taken to provide films for every learning level.
 Whether you’re a beginner, an intermediate learner or an advanced Chinese speaker, you’ll find a movie here that will benefit your skills.